Inteli-College/2025-1A-T01-G13-PUBLICO/README.md

 In summary, the research indicates that careful attention must be paid to the balance between false negatives and false positives.
 The chosen modeling strategy will depend on the operational priorities of the clinical setting, with current efforts emphasizing the importance of improving recall when the cost of missed positive cases is high.

+# 4. Conclusions
+The modeling work in this module has demonstrated several important insights:

+## Modeling Approaches:
+The experiments with traditional machine learning models and deep learning techniques underscore both the strengths and limitations inherent in each approach.

+## Trade-Offs Observed:
+The non-oversampled models yielded higher precision and accuracy; however, they experienced lower recall, which could result in missing some high-risk cases.
+Conversely, the stacking ensemble with SMOTE improved recall at the expense of a slight reduction in overall accuracy and precision.
+These trade-offs are critical in clinical predictive modeling, where the cost of false negatives and false positives must be carefully balanced.

+## Future Directions:
+Based on these findings, further work will focus on additional hyperparameter tuning, the exploration of alternative model architectures, and potentially integrating additional clinically relevant features to improve performance.

-# 4. Next Steps
+# 5. Next Steps

-In the upcoming phase, I will focus on drafting a scientific article for publication.
-The article will describe:
+Moving forward, the next phase will concentrate on preparing a scientific article for publication.
+The article will include:

-- **Data Integration & Transformation:** An overview of how diverse datasets were merged and prepared, with all sensitive details anonymized.
+- A detailed methodology of data integration and transformation.

-- **Modeling Pipeline:** A comprehensive explanation of the modeling approaches including our experiments with oversampling techniques and stacking ensembles.
+- An in-depth explanation of our modeling approaches, including the evaluation of strategies with and without oversampling.

-- **Comparative Analysis:** A discussion of the observed trade-offs among various models, with a focus on how each approach addresses the balance between sensitivity and specificity.
+- A critical discussion of the observed trade-offs between sensitivity and specificity.

-- **Future Work:** Plans for further hyperparameter tuning, exploration of alternative model architectures, and integration of additional clinically relevant variables.
+- Future plans for enhanced model tuning and the incorporation of additional clinical variables.

-This report forms the basis of our work over multiple sprints and will serve as the foundation for the forthcoming publication article.
+This report represents the cumulative progress achieved across multiple sprints and serves as a foundation for the forthcoming publication.

+*This public report summarizes our work within the field of clinical predictive modeling in oncology, while ensuring that all sensitive data and internal details remain confidential.*